sunshineywz123/moge/README.md

                               horizontal field of view in degrees.
 Otherwise, MoGe will estimate it.
-  -o, --output PATH           Output folder path --version TEXT              Version of MoGe model.
-Defaults to "v2" --pretrained TEXT           Pretrained model name or path.
-Defaults to
+  -o, --output PATH           Output folder path --pretrained TEXT           Pretrained model name or path.
+If not provided,
-                              "Ruicheng/moge-vitl"
+                              the corresponding default model will be chosen.
-  --device TEXT               Device name (e.g. "cuda", "cuda:0", "cpu").
+  --version [v1|v2]           Model version.
+Defaults to "v2" --device TEXT               Device name (e.g. "cuda", "cuda:0", "cpu").
                               Defaults to "cuda"
-  --fp16                      Use fp16 precision for 2x faster inference.
+  --fp16                      Use fp16 precision for much faster inference.
   --resize INTEGER            Resize the image(s) & output maps to a specific
                               size.
 Defaults to None (no resizing).
   --resolution_level INTEGER  An integer [0-9] for the resolution level for